What is ANM?

 - ANM: Approximately ₹1,000 to ₹8,00,000 for the entire course.

-- GNM: Ranges from ₹20,000 to ₹1.5 lakh per year, depending on the college.
+- GNM: Ranges from ₹20,000 to ₹1.5 lakh per year.

 Detailed ANM Course Syllabus and Curriculum